-Detroit Police Athletic League, one of the most successful youth mentorship and sports programs for over 40 years in Detroit, has a plan to:
+Detroit Police Athletic League, one of the most successful youth mentorship and sports programs for over 40 years in Detroit, opened it’s first permanent home in spring 2018.

 - Detroit PAL, and all of its programs, are funded through donations made each year by metro Detroit businesses, individuals, Detroit PAL alumni and major sports teams, such as the Detroit Lions, the Detroit Pistons and the Detroit Tigers.
 In addition, local charitable grants are also awarded on an annual basis.
 During 2011–2012, Detroit PAL’s Board of Directors authorized the search for a new Detroit PAL headquarters so that the organization could continue to support growing demand in the community.